 From the May 26, 2000 Chicago Reader.
 I must confess that I’m embarrassed by most of my other reviews of Claire Denis films on this site.
-Writing from the Trumsoe International Film Festival in Norway, where I’ve just been reseeing many of her films at a retrospective, I’ve been discovering how they invariably seem to improve on repeated viewings.
-(I’m also reprinting this piece on Beau Travail in my next collection, Goodbye Cinema, Hello Cinephilia: Film Culture in Transition, which the University of Chicago Press will be publishing in September.)
+Writing from the Trumsoe International Film Festival in Norway, where I resaw many of her films at a retrospective, I discovered how they invariably seem to improve on repeated viewings.
+(I also reprinted this piece on Beau Travail in Goodbye Cinema, Hello Cinephilia: Film Culture in Transition.)

 Rating **** Masterpiece